 Here are some art learning activities that can accompany this painting.

 - For high school and college students, read these accounts of the Trial and Death of Socrates by Plato ($2.70 on Amazon and only $.99 on Kindle).
 (This is an affiliate link.
 Purchases made through the link support the work I do for you on Art Class Curator.)

 - Complete any of the creative activities from Exploring Narrative in Art.

 - Check out this awesome collection of art lesson plans on Neoclassical art from the Getty for middle and high school students.

 - Learn more about Ancient Greek philosophy with this video.

-If you liked this article, you may also like these other articles on the Art Curator for Kids.
+If you liked this article, you may also like these other articles on Art Class Curator.